Private Placement, Investor Offering Memorandum / Prospectus Writing Services

-There are five basic reasons why you want our team to help prepare and write your investor offering memorandum.
-The primary reason is we’re experts in this area; our staff has been writing investor offering documents for nearly 20 years in virtually all of the world’s global business hubs.
-Indeed, we have written several thousand investor offering memorandums spanning more than 50 jurisdictions and countries worldwide.
+There are five basic reasons why you want our team to help prepare and write your private placement investor offering memorandum.
+The primary reason is we’re experts in this area; our staff has been writing investor offering documents on behalf of private placement issuers for nearly 20 years, and in virtually all of the world’s global business hubs.
+Indeed, we have written several thousand investor offering memorandums and related private placement offering documents for Issuers domiciled in in more than 50 jurisdictions and dozens of countries worldwide.

-If you company is considering raising capital for a private placement offering or for a public listing, an offering memorandum or a offering prospectus will need to be given to an investor.
+If you company is considering raising capital for a private placement offering or via a public listing, an offering memorandum or a offering prospectus is compulsory when solicting accredited investors.
 Complying with securities rules and regulations as well as investor standards is the first step when approaching accredited or qualified investors for a capital infusion.
 OfferingMemorandum.com is operated by Prospectus.com, the leading consulting firm in prospectus and private placement memorandum writing.
 Watch a video our team, or visit Prospectus.com.

 Why an Offering Memorandum?

 A prerequisite for any company seeking to raise capital and grow their business will include the writing of the two most essential documents of their company: a business plan and an investor offering memorandum, also referred to as a private placement memorandum.
 To attract accredited investors, venture capital and private equity firms, angels, and many other investor types, compelling documents are a must.
 The offering memorandum will outline the type of security the issuer is offering in return for receiving capital.
 While the business plan will be detail the plan of action of the company, the offering memo, or “OM”, will detail the terms of the offering, or the deal itself.
 The OM will highlight the key offering points to investors in the document (hence the term ‘offering memorandum’).